MultiSafepay/docs/content/payments/methods/banks/bank-transfer/payment-flow.md

     - /payments/methods/banks/bank-transfer/payment-flow/
 ---

-The table below shows a successful payment flow from start to finish.
+## How it works

+{{< mermaid class="text-center" >}}

+sequenceDiagram
+    autonumber
+    participant C as Customer
+    participant Mu as MultiSafepay
+    participant I as Issuer
+    participant Me as Merchant

+    C->>Mu: Selects Bank transfer at checkout and provides email address. alt Redirect flow
+    Mu->>C: Redirects to a MultiSafepay payment page.
+    C->>Mu: Confirms their bank account number.
+    else Direct flow
+    Mu->>I: Initiates transfer directly.
+    end
+    C->>Mu: Receives MultiSafepay bank details by email and completes payment Note over C,Mu: Online or with teller, takes 1-3 business days I->>Mu: Transfers funds.
+    Mu->>Me: Settles funds in your MultiSafepay balance.

+{{< /mermaid >}}

+1.

+## Payment statuses

 {{< details title="About order and transaction statuses" >}}
+For each payment in your MultiSafepay account, there are two statuses that change as payment progresses:

-- Order status: the progression of the customer's order with you, independent of the payment
+**Order status:** The progression of the customer's order with you, independent of the payment
-- Transaction status: the progression towards settlement in your MultiSafepay balance
+**Transaction status:** The progression towards settling the funds in your MultiSafepay balance

 For more information, see [About MultiSafepay statuses](/payments/multisafepay-statuses/).